fzyzcjy/flutter_convenient_test/README.md

 ## Quick demo

-[merge things below into one video. especially good, because the first several subsections *is just a continuous story*!]
+[TODO merge things below into one video. especially good, because the first several subsections *is just a continuous story*!]

-[TODO what is this? notice "video" is not here, need to introduce separately]
+[TODO note: let's make each page have a different background color]

 ## Features

 #### Action history

 [TODO video: Prepare - a test like "assert 0, tap, input text, etc, assert 1, tap, wrongly assert 1", notice need to have ~10 steps so more beautiful.
 Click "run (that one) test" to run that single test, and see time travel and log etc, and see failure.]

+[TODO about the video screen: just screenshot the exact size of the Manager, do not be bigger.
+Otherwise, the ppt looks bad.
+When needing VSCode, just let it be (partially) inside this region.]

 #### Time travel with screenshots